bmanders716/bmanders716.github.io/cookbook.md

 Soda Cakes.

-_Ingredients_--Ω†lb. of flour.
+_Ingredients_--Ì†¨b. of flour.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
-               3†oz. of sugar.
+               3‡Ø∫. of sugar.
-               1†oz. of candied peel.
+               1‡Ø∫. of candied peel.
                Grated rind of a lemon.
                1 whole egg.
                If necessary, a little milk.
-               Ω a teaspoonful of carbonate soda.
+               Ì†° teaspoonful of carbonate soda.

 _Method._--Rub the butter well into the flour.